Call Now 24/7 - Free Consultation! 844-686-5397

 There are several reasons why your airbags might not have gone off during a collision:

 • Manufacturing defects related to defective airbags, which fail to deploy even in severe accidents.
-This goes back to the car manufacturer where there were production protocol issues.
+This issue stems from the car manufacturer, where production protocol problems occurred.
 These predicaments increase the chances of head injury and other types of head trauma because the airbag wasn’t there to cushion the impact.

 • Your collision involved the side of the car.
 Curtain airbags or side airbags should have been deployed, provided the collision with another vehicle was drastic enough.